materialsproject/pymatgen-db/docs/mgvv.rst

 ---------

 Two positional arguments are required, to set the two collections.
-These are called the 'old' and 'new' collections, and both are configured using a pymatgen-db JSON config file.
+These are called the `old` and `new` collections, respectively.
+Both are configured using a pymatgen-db JSON config file.

 For an unauthenticated database, we only need 3 keys::